John Joubert (serial killer): Arrest

-Trials and appeals
+Trials, appeals and execution

 Joubert then confessed to killing the two Nebraska boys and, on January 12, 1984, was charged with their murders.
 After initially pleading not guilty, he changed his plea to guilty.
 There were several psychiatric evaluations performed on Joubert.
-One characterized him as having obsessive-compulsive disorder, sadistic tendencies, and schizoid personality disorder.
+One characterized him as having obsessive–compulsive disorder, sadistic tendencies, and schizoid personality disorder.

 He was found to have not been psychotic at the time of the crimes.
 A panel of three judges sentenced him to death for both counts.
 After a trial, Joubert was also sentenced to life imprisonment in Maine (which did not have the death penalty) in 1990 for the murder of Ricky Stetson after Joubert's teeth were found to match the bite mark.

 In 1995, Joubert filed a writ of habeas corpus to the United States District Court for the District of Nebraska over the death sentences.
 His lawyers argued that the aggravating factor of "exceptional depravity" was unconstitutionally vague.
 The district court agreed, but the state of Nebraska appealed to the United States Court of Appeals for the Eighth Circuit.
 The appeals court overturned the district court decision, saying that he had clearly shown sadistic behavior by torturing Eberle and Walden.

 Joubert was executed on July 17, 1996, by the state of Nebraska in the electric chair.
 He was the second person executed in Nebraska since the death penalty was reintroduced in the state in 1973.
 Before his execution, Joubert made a final statement in which he apologized for the murders, saying "I just want to say that again I am sorry for what I have done.
 I do not know if my death will change anything or if it will bring anyone peace.
 And I just ask the families of Danny Eberle and Christopher Walden and Richard Stetson to please try to find some peace and ask the people of Nebraska to forgive me.
 That's all."
 His last meal consisted of pizza with green peppers and onions, strawberry cheesecake and black coffee.

 An appeal to the Nebraska Supreme Court over whether the electric chair in Nebraska is a cruel and unusual punishment revealed that during his execution, Joubert developed a four-inch blister on the top of his head and blistering on both sides of his head above his ears.